pulchre/wingman/COMMERCIAL_LICENSE.md

 1. Any permission or restriction granted herein may be removed by an exception or exceptions specified below.

-1. No commercial user shall use this software for any purpose.
+1. No user shall use this software for any purpose except in accordance with the terms of the AGPL.

-1. No user shall sell, license, or otherwise distribute this software for on-prem use.
+1. No user shall sell, license, or otherwise distribute this software for on-prem use except in accordance with the terms of the AGPL.

-1. No user shall distribute any part or whole of this software.

-1. Any non-commercial user may use this software for any purpose.
+1. Any user that is exempt from the AGPL, shall not be permitted to resell, license, or otherwise give either original or modifications of this software except in accordance with the specific allowances of an on-prem use license, or the terms of the AGPL.

 # Exceptions

-* If a user's gross revenue does not exceed two hundred and fifty thousand United States Dollars ($250,000) or equivalent amount in any other currency, he is exempt from restriction 3.
+* While a commercial user's gross revenue does not exceed two hundred and fifty thousand United States Dollars ($250,000) or equivalent amount in any other currency, he may be considered to be licensed with a use license.

-* If a user's gross revenue does not exceed one million United States Dollars ($1,000,000) or equivalent amount in any other currency, he is exempt from restriction 4.
+* If a commercial user's gross revenue does not exceed one million United States Dollars ($1,000,000) or equivalent amount in any other currency, he may be considered to be licensed with an on-prem use license.

-* If a use license is obtained from Pulchre, LLC., the user to whom the use license has been granted shall be exempt from restriction 3.
+* If a use license is obtained from Pulchre, LLC., the user to whom the use license has been granted shall be exempt from the terms of the AGPL.
 The use license shall be valid for the duration specified at receipt of the use license.

-* If an on-prem use license is obtained from Pulchre, LLC., the user to whom the on-prem use license has been granted shall be exempt from restriction 3 and 4.
-Any other user to whom the on-prem licensed user licenses, sells, leases or otherwise gives, shall be exempt from restriction 3.
-The use license shall be valid for the duration specified at receipt of the on-prem use license.
-The number of sub licenses given shall be specified at the receipt of the on prem use license.
+* If an on-prem use license is obtained from Pulchre, LLC., the user to whom the on-prem use license has been granted shall be exempt from the terms of the AGPL.
+Any other user to whom the on-prem licensed user licenses, sells, leases or otherwise gives, shall be considered to be licensed with a use license.
+The on-prem license and sub use license shall be valid for the duration specified at receipt of the on-prem use license.
+The number of sub use licenses given shall be specified at the receipt of the on-prem use license.

-* No user who has obtained a use license, an on-prem license, or a user licensed by an on-prem licensee shall be bound by the terms of the AGPL.